Black Rocks, Marquette - Cliff Jump Black Rocks Marquette

 For adventure in a resort-like atmosphere, go to Marquette Mountain Resort.
 It offers opportunities for biking various trails, hiking over rocky and rugged terrain, climbing rocks, and playing volleyball.

-Black Rocks At Presque Isle Park - #Mittentrip Marquette - The Awesome Mitten
+Black Rocks at Presque Isle Park - #MittenTrip Marquette - The Awesome Mitten

 Black Rocks at Presque Isle Park.
 Photo by John Kalmar.